- GRADE II LISTED CONVERTED MANOR HOUSE

-Accessed via a private driveway, this splendid Georgian House was converted in c and is located at the head of the Haccombe valley.
-The flat is located on the ground floor in the left wing of the house and is accessed via a pillared terrace, with secure entry system, and opens into a shared hallway.
-A private front door leads you into number 11 and each room opens off a spacious hallway and comprises of one double bedroom, bespoke country style kitchen, living room and bathroom.
+Accessed via a private driveway, this splendid Grade II Listed Georgian House was converted in the 1980`s and is located at the head of the Haccombe Valley.
+The apartment is located on the ground floor in the left wing of the house and is accessed via a pillared terrace, with secure entry system, and opens into a shared hallway.
+A private front door leads you into number 12 and each room opens off a spacious hallway and comprises of one double bedroom, bespoke country style kitchen, living room and bathroom.
 With high ceilings, original sash windows, window seats, shutters and some cornice work, it has kept its period charm and character.

 A real benefit are the lovely communal lawned gardens for all owners to use along with private and visitors parking.